Thomas Meehan (botanist)

-Thomas Meehan (21 March 1826 Potters Bar, which was in Middlesex at the time and is now in Hertfordshire, England – 19 November 1901), was a noted British-born nurseryman, botanist and author.
+Thomas Meehan (21 March 1826 – 19 November 1901), was a noted British-born American nurseryman, botanist and author.
 He worked as a gardener in Kew between 1846 and 1848, moving afterwards to Germantown in Philadelphia.
 He was the founder of Meehan’s Monthly (1891–1901) and editor of Gardener’s Monthly (1859–1888).

+Life and work

-Meehan grew up on the Isle of Wight.
-His interest in plants was sparked by his father, who was a gardener.
-He published his first botanical contribution at age fourteen, which led to his membership of the Wernernian Society.
-His knowledge and skills resulted in his securing a position at Kew Gardens from 1846 to 1848, where he was influenced by William Jackson Hooker.
+Meehan was born in Potters Bar, which was in Middlesex at the time and is now in Hertfordshire, England.
+He grew up on the Isle of Wight where he went to school.
+His interest in plants was sparked by his father, who was a gardener for Colonel Francis Vernon Harcourt at St. Clare.
+He too worked with his father, raising a hybrid Fuchsia St. Clare.
+He published his first botanical contribution on Rubus at age nineteen, which led to his membership of the Wernernian Society.
+His knowledge and skills and recommendations from Dr Bromfield and C.C.
+Babington resulted in his securing a position at Kew Gardens from 1846 to 1848, where he was influenced by William Jackson Hooker.
+He was considered for the position of botanist on the Herald Expedition which was filled by Berthold Seemann.
+He left Kew and worked briefly for the Early of Shrewsbury, at Alton Towers.
+He left due to religious differences.

 Meehan travelled to Philadelphia in 1848 and worked first for Robert Buist at his Rosedale Nursery, then between 1850 and 1852 for the owner of Bartram's Garden, who was pioneer locomotive builder Andrew M. Eastwick (1811–1879) and who, with Thomas De Kay and Joseph Harrison Jr., had contracted to build the first railroad in Russia.
 In 1854 Meehan started a nursery firm in partnership with William Saunders in Germantown, near Philadelphia, where he lived with his family for the rest of his life.
 When his business with Saunders ended, he started the Germantown Nurseries, which became Thomas Meehan & Sons in 1896.
 His brother Joseph Meehan (1840-1920) joined the firm in 1859.
 Thomas Meehan's three sons Thomas B. Meehan, Mendelson Meehan and J. Franklin Meehan also had notable careers while they ran the nursery.
 J. Franklin designed parks and golf courses including Spring Ford Country Club, Ashborne Country Club and North Hills (originally called Edge Hill Golf Club).
 He left Edge Hill to design Sandy Run Country Club, where he also served as its first president.